JetBrains/kotlin-web-site/docs/reference/kotlin-osgi.md

     </dependencies>
 ```

-to exclude stdlib from external libraries (notice that "star exclusion" works in Maven 3 only)
+To exclude the standard library from external libraries (notice that "star exclusion" works in Maven 3 only)

 ```xml
         <dependency>